Flight Instruments

 - Standard practice is to compare the compass and HI every 15 minutes

-- Operates in much the same way as the heading indicator with a spinning gyro
+- Operates in much the same way as the heading indicator with a vertical spinning gyro

 - Used to make standard-rate turns